willwade/skg-llm-mvp/README.md

 ## Future Improvements

-- Add speech recognition for input
-- Implement text-to-speech for output
 - Add a visual representation of the social graph
 - Support for multiple users with different social graphs
 - Add emotion/sentiment detection for more contextually appropriate suggestions
+- Implement text-to-speech for output
+- Improve speech recognition with a larger Whisper model

 ## License